scala/scala/test/benchmarks/README.md

 # Scala library benchmarks

-This directory is a standalone SBT project that makes use of the [SBT plugin for JMH](https://github.com/ktoso/sbt-jmh), with the usual directory structure: source code for the benchmarks, which utilize [JMH](http://openjdk.java.net/projects/code-tools/jmh/), should be placed in `src/main/scala`.
+This directory is a standalone SBT project, within the Scala project, that makes use of the [SBT plugin](https://github.com/ktoso/sbt-jmh) for [JMH](http://openjdk.java.net/projects/code-tools/jmh/).

+## running a benchmark

-The benchmarks require first building Scala into `../../build/pack`.
+The benchmarks require first building Scala into `../../build/pack`, using Ant.

-They can then be (built and) run from `sbt` with "`jmh:run`".
-"`jmh:run -h`" displays the usual JMH options available.
+You'll then need to know the fully-qualified name of the benchmark runner class.
+The benchmarking classes are organized under `src/main/scala`, in the same package hierarchy as the classes that they test.
+Assuming that we're benchmarking `scala.collection.mutable.OpenHashMap`, the benchmark runner would likely be named `scala.collection.mutable.OpenHashMapRunner`.
+Using this example, one would simply run

+    jmh:runMain scala.collection.mutable.OpenHashMapRunner

+in SBT.
+SBT should be run _from this directory_.

+The JMH results can be found under `target/jmh-results/`.
+`target` gets deleted on an SBT `clean`, so you should copy these files out of `target` if you wish to preserve them.

+## creating a benchmark and runner

+The benchmarking classes use the same package hierarchy as the classes that they test in order to make it easy to expose, in package scope, members of the class under test, should that be necessary for benchmarking.

+There are two types of classes in the source directory: those suffixed "`Benchmark`" and those suffixed "`Runner`".
+The former are benchmarks that can be run directly using `jmh:run`;
+however, they are normally run from a corresponding class of the latter type, which is run using `jmh:runMain` (as described above).
+This …`Runner` class is useful for setting appropriate JMH command options, and for processing the JMH results into files that can be read by other tools, such as Gnuplot.

+The `benchmark.JmhRunner` trait should be woven into any runner class, for the standard behavior that it provides.
+This includes creating output files in a subdirectory of `target/jmh-results` derived from the fully-qualified package name of the `Runner` class.

 ## some useful HotSpot options
-Adding these to the `jmh:run` command line may help if you're using the HotSpot (Oracle, OpenJDK) compiler.
+Adding these to the `jmh:run` or `jmh:runMain` command line may help if you're using the HotSpot (Oracle, OpenJDK) compiler.
 They require prefixing with `-jvmArgs`.
 See [the Java documentation](http://docs.oracle.com/javase/8/docs/technotes/tools/unix/java.html) for more options.